-Diabetes, metabolic syndrome, obesity, and high blood pressure all link to testosterone deficiency.
+Diabetes, metabolic syndrome, obesity, and high blood pressure are all linked to testosterone deficiency.
 Low testosterone does not cause these health problems, and replacing testosterone isn’t the cure.
 Still, the associations between low testosterone and other medical conditions are interesting and worth a look.

 Does Low Testosterone Indicate Poor Health?